EmmanuelAbiola/CustomerHealth/README.md

 5.Once training is complete how to access health status(cmd line/server)

-new section
+#To-do Items
 ------------

-To-do items
--prepare and package docker image
+1.prepare and package docker image
--implement drag and drop
+2.implement drag and drop